cedadev/iso19139.gemini23/README.md

 .\add-schema.sh iso19139.gemini23 http://github.com/metadata101/iso19139.gemini23 3.8.x
 ```

 **Note: Check whether https://github.com/geonetwork/core-geonetwork/pull/3569 has been merged into the 3.10.x branch.
-If not, it is necessary to manually include the affected files as below, either by adding the PR manually or adding the files from the zip:
+If not, it is necessary to manually include the affected files as below, either by adding the PR manually or adding the files from the zip before building the application**

-#### Adding manual PR
+#### Adding PR manually

 If pr/3569 is unmerged, then follow this process to manually include it: